 • Janssen cannot recommend any practices, procedures or practice guidelines that deviate from the product labeling or are not approved by the regulatory agencies.

-• Tan et al (2024)1 presented (at the American Society of Clinical Oncology [ASCO] Annual Meeting) the results from a retrospective study that evaluated clinical outcomes of DARZALEX-based retreatment in patients with relapsed/refractory multiple myeloma (RRMM).
+• Tan et al (2024)3 presented the results from a retrospective study that evaluated clinical outcomes of DARZALEX-based retreatment in patients with relapsed/refractory multiple myeloma (RRMM).

 PRODUCT LABELING